lakeff/ReinoCMDS2/README.md

   - Shows a list and ranking of players within a named clan.
 Use quotes around a clan name with any spaces.
   - Example: *.clan members “The Best Clan”*
   - Shortcut: *.c m*
+- `.time`
+  - will tell you the current server time
+- `.openplots`
+  - will report how many open or decaying plots there are in each region.
+  - Shortcut: *.op*